On This Page

 - The whole design is ‘modern', compact, and sleek.

 My WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More 1 has a Carl Zeiss Jena 50mm f/2.8 Tessar Lens and a Synchro-Compur ShutterEither mechanical and/or electronic shutters are possible.
+1 has a Carl Zeiss Jena 50mm f/2.8 Tessar Lens and a Synchro-Compur ShutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More (1 to 1/500th & B).
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS.
+(1 to 1/500th & B).
 Although research shows that some WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More 1 cameras are equipped with a coated Novonar f/3.5 lens and a Vebur shutterEither mechanical and/or electronic shutters are possible.
+1 cameras are equipped with a coated Novonar f/3.5 lens and a Vebur shutterEither mechanical and/or electronic shutters are possible.
 Mechanical systems can use a leaf (or iris) shutter or curtain shutter.
 In digital cameras a third alternative is also possible: the electronic shutter.
 This works by activating and then deactivating the CCD so that no further light can be recorded, regardless of whether light is hitting the CCD.
 The shutter controls the exposure time, which can range from thousandths of a second to several minutes or more.
 Fast shutter speeds freeze action, slow speeds are more suited to stationary subjects.
-A tripod is recommended for slow exposure shots to avoid camera shake.
-More with a top speed of 1/250 and slow speeds down to 1s.
+A tripod is recommended for slow exposure shots to avoid camera shake, or IBIS. with a top speed of 1/250 and slow speeds down to 1s.

 To my eyes, the WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More 1 is a beautiful camera with its smooth lines and space-age looks.
+1 is a beautiful camera with its smooth lines and space-age looks.
 The camera looks simple and hides the complexity and advanced mechanics within.

 The earliest WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More 1 camera did not have a flash shoe later versions of the WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
+1 camera did not have a flash shoe later versions of the WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
 So if you search for Werra you will often find photos of the river and surrounding area.
-More 1 had a cold shoe mount above the viewfinder as well as some simple design changes including the addition of a WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
+1 had a cold shoe mount above the viewfinder as well as some simple design changes including the addition of a WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More logo.
+So if you search for Werra you will often find photos of the river and surrounding area. logo.

 In many ways, for me, the WerraWerra cameras were made in Eastern Germany, GDR, from 1954 to 1968 by Carl Zeiss Jena, at the Eisfeld factory.
 Werra comes from the name of a small river close to the factory.
-So if you search for Werra you will often find photos of the river and surrounding area.
-More camera is an example of form over function.
+So if you search for Werra you will often find photos of the river and surrounding area. camera is an example of form over function.
 In that, the camera looks better than it handles.
 Having said that the mechanical construction is excellent and there are lots of good-condition working examples available.

 Werra 1 Gallery